 Meijer Slush Cup and Sno-Cone Races

 The Meijer Slush Cup offers beginning cyclists the option of a shorter and more relaxed event than the Iceman.
-Approximately 8 miles long, the Meijer Slush Cup is perfect for spouses, youngsters, and older riders.
+Approximately 8 miles long, the Meijer Slush Cup is perfect is perfect for riders who have the desire to race but lack training time or racing experience.
 Riders who haven't been able to ride as much as they'd like often opt for the Meijer Slush Cup.

 Young riders race in two-year age categories rather than in skill or ability levels, which allows for better competition.
 The Meijer Slush Cup now starts and finishes at Timber Ridge.
 Open to youngsters and adult beginners only, the Meijer Slush Cup course follows the Vasa 10 Kilometer trail out, around and back.
 The Meijer Slush Cup course has moderate climbs, some screamer down hills, and is all on forest two track roads.
 The Meijer Slush Cup trail merges with the Iceman trail at the 4 mile mark.
 All Slushies will be headed to the finish line before the Iceman riders reach that section of trail.

 Slushies share the last food station, Ice Station Zebra, with the Iceman riders.
 Ice Station Zebra is located at the 23 mile mark of the Iceman Course.
 Heed, cookies, apples, and bananas will be served.

 Late arrivals may pick-up their Meijer Slush Cup packets in the big tent at Timber Ridge beginning at 7:30 AM on Saturday morning.

 2013 Meijer Sno-Cone